-In August 2007, the NHGRI awarded grants to advance the development of innovative sequencing technologies intended to reduce even further the cost of DNA sequencing and expand the use of genomics in biomedical research and health care.
+In August 2007 the NHGRI awarded grants to advance the development of innovative sequencing technologies intended to reduce even further the cost of DNA sequencing and expand the use of genomics in biomedical research and health care.
 With NHGRI support, excellent progress has been made toward both the near-term goal to lower the cost of sequencing a mammalian-sized genome to \$100,000, and the longer-term goal of \$1,000 or less.
+Further grant awards in this area will be announced in late summer 2008.